NickCH-K/DataWranglingWorkshopFiles/README.md

 # DataWranglingWorkshopFiles
 These are the files for the walk-through example at the end of the data wrangling workshop(s)

-You can see the slides and videos for these workshops at:
+You can see the slides and videos for these workshops at the links below.
+Also, the raw RMD files to make the slides are also in this repo.

 ## Tidyverse version: